okeymcokoli/aws-vpc-private-subnets-iac/README.md

 This will prompt you to confirm, and then it will remove all the resources.

-Description of Terraform Files ec2.tf: Contains the configuration for launching EC2 instances in private subnets and Bastion Host in the public Subnet. iam-instance-profile.tf: Defines the IAM Instance Profile used to allow EC2 instances to assume roles. iam-policy.tf: Specifies the IAM policies attached to EC2 instances for accessing AWS resources. iam-role.tf: Creates an IAM role with appropriate permissions. loadbalancer.tf: Configures an Application Load Balancer and the target groups for EC2 instances. provider.tf: Configures the AWS provider to interact with your AWS account. tools-install.sh: A shell script that installs necessary tools on EC2 instances during provisioning. variables.tf: Declares input variables used in the Terraform configuration. variables.tfvars: Contains the values of the variables used during the Terraform plan/apply.
+Description of Terraform Files
+- **ec2.tf**: Contains the configuration for launching EC2 instances in private subnets and Bastion Host in the public Subnet.
+- **iam-instance-profile.tf**: Defines the IAM Instance Profile used to allow EC2 instances to assume roles.
+- **iam-policy.tf**: Specifies the IAM policies attached to EC2 instances for accessing AWS resources.
+- **iam-role.tf**: Creates an IAM role with appropriate permissions.
+- **loadbalancer.tf**: Configures an Application Load Balancer and the target groups for EC2 instances.
+- **provider.tf**: Configures the AWS provider to interact with your AWS account.
+- **tools-install.sh**: A shell script that installs necessary tools on EC2 instances during provisioning.
+- **variables.tf**: Declares input variables used in the Terraform configuration.
+- **variables.tfvars**: Contains the values of the variables used during the Terraform plan/apply.

 Contributing